jintonic/gears/README.md

 ### To-do's

-- examples
+- tutorials
   - add an example to show how QE can be implemented
-  - add examples to show how one can distribute source in a volume or surface
+  - add tutorials to show how one can distribute source in a volume or surface

 [G4UserSteppingAction]:http://www-geant4.kek.jp/lxr/source/tracking/include/G4UserSteppingAction.hh
 [GDML]: https://gdml.web.cern.ch/GDML/